dybran/Project-20/Containerizing-a-PHP-Application-using-Jenkins-CD-Pipeline-and-Elastic-Container-Registry(ECR).md

 - A Jenkins server installed and configured.
 You can install Jenkins by following the official documentation - [jenkins.io](https://www.jenkins.io/doc/book/installing/)
 - Docker installed on the machine where Jenkins is running.
 - AWS CLI installed in the jenkins server.
-- Pulumi account
-- Terraform account
+- Pulumi account or Terraform account

  The process involves creating a Docker image to ensure its optimal functionality and then utilizing Jenkins CI/CD in conjunction with __Terraform__ and __Packer__ to leverage infrastructure provisioning and AMI build.
 Alternatively, __Pulumi__ is employed for infrastructure provisioning enabling the smooth deployment of the Docker image to Amazon Elastic Container Registry (ECR).